-Using the Housing First model and the development of Stabilization and Crisis Management plans, vendors facilitate each participant's movement into sustained permanent housing while providing connections to community and mainstream services to maximize each participant's ability to live more independently.
+Using the Housing First model and the development of Stabilization and Crisis Management plans, the vendor will facilitate the movement of each participant into sustained permanent housing while providing connections to community and mainstream services to maximize each participant's ability to live more independently.

-The Department will monitor contracted services using the following tools:
+The Department will monitor contracted services using the following reports and information:

-- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information and income and expense reports, to include match dollars. - All vendors funded through these contracts will report through the timely and accurate entry of data into the New Hampshire Homeless Management Information System.
-This will be the primary reporting tool for outcomes and activities of shelter and housing programs.
+- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information, as well as income and expense reports, to include match dollars. - Data entry into the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs.

-As referenced in Exhibit C-1, Revisions to Standard Contract Language, Section 2., Renewal, of the original contracts, the parties have the option to extend the agreements for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
-The Department is exercising its option to renew services for one (1) of the two (2) years available.
+As referenced in Exhibit C-1, Revisions to Standard Contract Language, Section 2., Renewal., of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is exercising its option to renew services for one (1) month of the remaining one (1) year available.

-Should the Governor and Council not authorize this request, there will be fewer permanent housing options and supportive services available, leaving vulnerable individuals and families, in unsafe and deadly situations, without a safety net.
-Additionally, if data is not collected as required by the contracts, the Department will be out of compliance with federal regulations, which could result in a loss of federal funding for these and other types of permanent housing and supportive service programs.
+Should the Governor and Council not authorize this request, there will be fewer permanent housing options and homeless outreach services available, leaving individuals and families who are vulnerable in unsafe and potentially deadly situations.
+Additionally, if data is not collected as required by the contract, the Department will be in non-compliance with federal regulations, which could result in a loss of federal funding for homeless and permanent housing supportive services.